The latest and best Cordless Vacuum Cleaners

 Dyson handhelds and the Makita

-DCL108Z both come with extension tubes and floor attachments.
+cordless vacs both all include extension tubes and floor attachments.

 The Dyson crevice nozzle is longer so better under